SuicideSin/exorcist/README.md

 Exorcist
 Utility for finding malware in pcaps or live streams.

-Requires Python, Pefile, and Scapy
+Requires Magic, MimeFiles, Python, and Scapy

 Building: